TritonDataCenter/rfd/rfd/0152/README.md

 ### Triton Common Module

-Part of this work includes the creation of a module which will provide common functions for all triton and manta services.
-Initially it should provide the following functionality.
-(Note: RFD 117 will outline which networks will be internally reserved by the triton infrastructure, for now the assumption is that these will include at a minimum 'admin', 'manta', and 'external')
+Part of this work includes the creation of a module which will provide common functions for all Triton and Manta services.
+Initially it should provide the following functionality:

-* Given a NAPI network pool, network, or NIC object (or names or uuid's there of), determine which reserved network it is associated with.
+* Given a NAPI network pool, network, or NIC object (or names or uuids there of), determine which reserved network it is associated with.
 * Given a CN's UUID or sysinfo find the IP and mac address of a given reserved network (e.g. admin IP), or determine if a given NIC is attached to a reserved